-5.1 Crop-specific methods
+6.5.1 Crop-specific methods

-Most simulation models are currently packaged as multi-crop modular tools made crop specific through crop specific parameters.
-A well known example is WOFOST, a family of models32 known as the "Wageningen family" (van Diepen et al. 1989; Supit et al. 1994; Hijmans et al. 1994; van Kraalingen et al. 1991).
-The crop growth model is generic but parameters are provided for wheat, grain maize, barley, rice, sugar beet, potato, field bean, soy bean, oilseed rape and sunflower.
+Most simulation models are currently packaged as multi-crop modular tools that are made crop-specific through crop-specific parameters.
+A well-known example is WOFOST, a family of models32 known as the "Wageningen family" (van Diepen et al., 1989; Supit et al., 1994; Hijmans et al., 1994; van Kraalingen et al., 1991).
+The crop growth model is generic, but parameters are provided for wheat, grain maize, barley, rice, sugar beet, potato, field bean, soybean, oilseed rape and sunflower.
 The original version simulated crop behaviour under European conditions.
 Other versions exist for tropical regions.

-Another well known family of models (CERES33) has variants that can simulate wheat, maize, rice, sorghum, millet, barley, sunflower, sugarcane, chickpea, tomato, pasture, groundnut and potatoes.
-There are models for Bambara nuts and tulips, onions and tobacco, garden crops, field crops and greenhouses, mushrooms, silkworms etc.
+Another well-known family of models (CERES33) has variants that can simulate wheat, maize, rice, sorghum, millet, barley, sunflower, sugar cane, chickpea, tomato, pasture, groundnut and potatoes.
+There are models for Bambara nuts and tulips, onions and tobacco, garden crops, field crops and greenhouses, mushrooms, silkworms, and so forth.

-Yet, amid this plethora of tools, agrometeorological forecasting remains a difficult task whenever yields are to be forecast for decision making at the provincial or regional level.
+Amid this plethora of tools, however, agrometeorological forecasting remains a difficult task whenever yields are to be forecast for decision-making at the provincial or regional level.
 The specific reasons for this situation have been outlined above.

-It is also stressed that yield is not the only variable for which there is demand in the private and public sectors.
+One should also stress that yield is not the only variable for which there is demand in the private and public sectors.
 An example is pest, disease and crop phenology, especially outbreak or maturity dates.
-Many fruits are still harvested by hand, and the logistics of hiring the labour, storing and transporting the produce, and marketing are is best planned as long as possible in advance.
-Some applications are costly to implement, and they are usually confined to high-value fragile crops such as grapes (Riou, 1994), vegetables34 (Bazlen et al. 1996) and flowers (when they are grown outdoors).
+Many fruits are still harvested by hand, and the logistics of hiring the labour, storing and transporting the produce, and marketing are best planned as far as possible in advance.
+Some applications are costly to implement, and they are usually confined to high-value, fragile crops such as grapes (Riou,